Matroid Chern-Schwartz-MacPherson cycles and Tutte activities

 \section{Abstract}

-Lop\'ez de Medrano-Rin\'con-Shaw defined Chern-Schwartz-MacPher-son cycles for an arbitrary matroid $\M$ and proved by an inductive geometric argument that the unsigned degrees of these cycles agree with the coefficients of $T(\M;x,0)$, where $T(\M;x,y)$ is the Tutte polynomial associated to $\M$.
+L\'opez de Medrano-Rinc\'on-Shaw defined Chern-Schwartz-MacPher-son cycles for an arbitrary matroid $\M$ and proved by an inductive geometric argument that the unsigned degrees of these cycles agree with the coefficients of $T(\M;x,0)$, where $T(\M;x,y)$ is the Tutte polynomial associated to $\M$.
 Ardila-Denham-Huh recently utilized this interpretation of these coefficients in order to demonstrate their log-concavity.
 In this note we provide a direct calculation of the degree of a matroid Chern-Schwartz-MacPherson cycle by taking its stable intersection with a generic tropical linear space of the appropriate codimension and showing that the weighted point count agrees with the Gioan-Las Vergnas refined activities expansion of the Tutte polynomial.